littleosbook/aenix/doc/book/segmentation.md

 ![Figure 6-1: Translation of logical addresses to linear addresses.
 ](images/intel_3_5_logical_to_linear.png)

-It might be interesting to note that in x86\_64, segmentation is almost completely removed.

 To enable segmentation you need to set up a table that describes each segment - a segment descriptor table.
 In x86, there are two types of descriptor tables:
 The global descriptor table (GDT) and local descriptor tables (LDT).
 An LDT is